markliammurphy/TemporalNetworks/README.md

 ## Summary
 The class TimeVaryingNetwork was built as an exercise in using Python's object-oriented capabilities.
 It was then applied to the Reality Mining project to generate plots and data from various metrics that describe the nature of a network.
 The inspiration for this draws from network science, as shown in [Holme and Saramaki's Review article](https://arxiv.org/abs/1108.1780).

 Some basic network properties are plotted below.
+The data is plotted at 4 hour intervals.
+One can clearly observe patterns such as daily and weekly seasonality.

 ![text](https://github.com/markliammurphy/TemporalNetworks/blob/master/images/edges.jpg "Plot of Edges Over Time")
 ![text](https://github.com/markliammurphy/TemporalNetworks/blob/master/images/eigenvalues.jpg "Plot of Principle Eigenvalue Over Time")